 Adenomyosis is a benign condition where endometrial tissue grows deep in the muscular walls of the myometrium.
 The myometrium is the middle layer of the uterine wall.
 This displaced tissue acts in the same way as normal endometrial tissue, thickening, breaking down and bleeding each month.
 The result of this is an enlarged uterus, which might be tender to the touch, and heavy, possibly painful, periods.

 The cause of adenomyosis is not well understood.
-One theory postulates that uterine incisions during surgery (most often a C-section) enable the invasive growth of endometrial cells lining the uterus into the myometrium.
+One theory postulates that uterine incisions during surgery (most often a Caesarean, or C–section) enable the invasive growth of endometrial cells lining the uterus into the myometrium.
 Another proposed mechanism is that inflammation of the uterine wall following childbirth causes damage to the normal boundary, allowing free movement of the endometrial cells.

 In combination, these two theories explain why undergoing a C-section and giving birth are two of the risk factors implemented in the development of adenomyosis.

 The continued growth of the endometrial cells also depends on levels of oestrogen being maintained.
 Women nearing the menopause appear to be at greater risk of developing the condition and it is suggested that this is because they have had cumulatively more oestrogen exposure than younger women.